 How much money do you really need to retire early?
 I’m sure every reader here asked that question at some point.
 The rule of thumb in the early retirement community is 25x your annual expense.
 This benchmark is derived from the 4% safe withdrawal rate.
 If you accumulated 25x your annual expenses, then you would be able to support your lifestyle by withdrawing 4% every year.
 That’s pretty simple, but where dd the 4% rule come from?
 Is the magic 25x expense really enough for early retirement?

 Safe Withdrawal Rate (SWR)

-The 4% safe withdrawal rate came from a study by 3 finance professors at Trinity University.
+The 4% safe withdrawal rate came from a study by 3 professors at the Trinity University.
 The Trinity Study concluded that the withdrawal rate of 4% is extremely unlikely to deplete a stock-dominated portfolio over a 30 year period.

 Here is how it works.
 In the first year of retirement, you withdraw 4% of your portfolio.
 Then you increase the withdrawal rate along with CPI (consumer price index) every year.
 The CPI is a measure of inflation released by the US government.
-The portfolio will get depleted over time, but it should last 30 years.
+The portfolio will get smaller over time, but it should last 30 years.

 25x Expenses Isn’t Enough

 Also, there are bound to be more gadgets we couldn’t live without.
-Ten years ago, I didn’t need a smart phone, but I use it constantly now.
+Ten years ago, I didn’t need a smartphone, but I use it constantly now.
 New technology isn’t cheap and it’s practically impossible to avoid them.
 Unless you’re willing to freeze time, lifestyle inflation will push up your annual expenses.
-Can you imagine retiring 20 years ago and saying no to laptops, cell phones, digital cameras, flat screen TVs, Wi-Fi, and other new innovations?
+Can you imagine retiring 20 years ago and saying no to laptops, cell phones, digital cameras, flat-screen TVs, Wi-Fi, and other new innovations?
 My father in law can do it, but not us.